Arksine/moonraker/docs/web_api.md

   object.
 This may be used to store any additional webcam options and/or data.
 The default is an empty object for new entries.

+!!!
+Tip
+    When modifying existing entries it is possible to rename an existing item by specifying its current `uid` and a new value for `name`.
+Keep in mind that names must be unique, an attempt to rename an existing webcam to another name that is reserved will result in an error.

 Returns:

 The full configuration for the added/updated webcam: